Termites and Termite Damage

 - Termite swarms that have been ignored by the current owner of the house or building

 - Termite activity may be ongoing, and be hidden behind walls and under the floors

 - Termite activity may be concealed behind stored materials in the basement

 - Termite activity typically occurs beneath the surface of visible wood beams structural elements

 Nobody can see through walls or through wood beams.
 A Licensed Professional Engineer evaluates the structural effects of termites.
 A termite control specialist can will look for termite evidence, and issue a warranty covering treatment of future termite activity.

 To maximize your protection, a termite inspection should be performed by both a Licensed Professional Engineer and a termite control specialist.

 Subterranean termites live in nests called colonies.
 A colony of subterranean termites may be as deep as 20 feet below the soil surface.
 Termites travel through mud tubes to reach food sources.
-A mature termite colony has reproductives, soldiers, and workers.
+A mature termite colony has termite reproductives, termite soldiers, and termite workers.
 A termite colony takes about five years to mature and may include up to 200,000 workers.
-New termite colonies are formed when winged reproductives swarm from a parent colony.
+New termite colonies are formed when winged termite reproductives swarm from a parent colony.